Ronaldo Caiado

-Ronaldo Ramos Caiado (born 25 September 1949) is a Brazilian politician.
+Ronaldo Ramos Caiado (born 25 September 1949) is a Brazilian politician who served as Governor of Goiás from 2019 to 2026, having previously represented the state as a Senator from 2015 to 2019.
 An orthopedic physician trained at the School of Medicine and Surgery of Rio de Janeiro, he comes from a family landowners and politicians from Goiás.
 He is the grandson of Antonio Ramos Caiado, an oligarch who served as a member of the Chamber of Deputies from 1909 to 1921 and a senator from 1921 to 1930.
-Caiado served as chairman of the União Democrática Ruralista in the late eighties (1986-1989), an organization that aims to defend the interests of landowners.
+Caiado served as chairman of the União Democrática Ruralista in the late eighties (1986–1989), an organization that aims to defend the interests of landowners.
+In 2026, he was selected as the Social Democratic Party’s candidate for President of Brazil.

 In politics

 Caiado ran for president with the PSD, at 1989 Brazilian presidential election, obtaining 0.68% of the votes.
 He was elected federal deputy for Goiás in 1990.
 He ran for governor of Goiás in 1994, obtaining 3rd place with 23.18% of the votes.

-Caido was re-elected federal deputy successively in 1998, 2002, 2006 and 2010.
+Caiado was re-elected federal deputy successively in 1998, 2002, 2006 and 2010.
 In 2014 he was elected Senator and from February 1, 2015 to January 1, 2019 has been the DEM bench leader in the Senate.

 In the October 2018 elections Ronaldo Caiado ran for governor in the state of Goiás, next to his vice-candidate Lincoln Tejota.
 Reaching 1.773.185 votes (59,73% of the valid votes), he was elected in the first round, beating Daniel Vilela, from the Brazilian Democratic Movement (MDB), with 479.180 votes (16,14% of the valid votes).

-A right wing politician, in his speeches Ronaldo Caiado often criticizes the PT government.
+A right wing politician, his speeches often criticizes the PT government.
 In 2014 he was elected senator for the state of Goiás with 1,283,665 votes.
+He has also been described as both economically liberal and politically conservative.